In Exercises 6–10, use the following results from tests of an exp... | Channels for Pearson+

 In Exercises 6–10, use the following results from tests of an experiment to test the effectiveness of an experimental vaccine for children (based on data from USA Today).
 Express all probabilities in decimal form.

-If 1 of the 1602 subjects is randomly selected, find the probability of getting 1 that developed flu.
+If 1 of the 1602 subjects is randomly selected, find the probability of getting 1 who had the vaccine treatment and developed flu.

 Verified step by step guidance